 A recording of the conference call can be accessed on 24 August 2017 from 1.00 p.m. as an audio file at our website: www.llb.li

 The Liechtensteinische Landesbank AG (LLB) is the longest established financial institute in the Principality of Liechtenstein.
-The Principality of Liechtenstein holds the majority of the company’s share capital.
-The LLB’s shares are listed on the SIX Swiss Exchange (symbol: LLBN).
+The Principality of Liechtenstein holds the majority of the company's share capital.
+The LLB's shares are listed on the SIX Swiss Exchange (symbol: LLBN).
 The LLB Group offers its clients comprehensive wealth management services, as a universal bank, in private banking, asset management and fund services.
-With 853 employees (full-time equivalent positions), the LLB is represented in Liechtenstein, Switzerland, Austria, and the United Arab Emirates (Dubai and Abu Dhabi).
+With 853 employees (full-time equivalent positions), the LLB is represented in Liechtenstein, Switzerland, Austria, and the United Arab Emirates (Abu Dhabi and Dubai).
 As per 30 June 2017 the LLB Group managed a business volume of CHF 59.9 billion.

 - 8 March 2018, Presentation of the 2017 Annual Result

 - 9 May 2018, 26th Ordinary General Meeting of Shareholders

 Head of Group Corporate Communications & General Secretary